 The Kommando Spezialkräfte Marine is based in the German city of Eckernförd, where the entire fleet of German submarines is deployed.

 The tasks of Kommando Spezialkräfte Marine (KSM) special forces include reconnaissance and sabotage activities on the water, under the water, and in the coastal zone.
-Missions can also be life-saving, peacekeeping, aimed at protecting and ensuring the security of any objects (ships, oil, and gas offshore platforms).
-The work of the unit is often conducted under the aegis of NATO or the UN.
+Missions can also be life-saving, peacekeeping, aimed at protecting and ensuring the security of any objects (ships, oil, and offshore gas platforms).
+The unit’s work is often conducted under the aegis of NATO or the UN.

 “The new military structure has a narrow specialization, this allows us to better perform the tasks set.
 Guys do their work professionally, and it is the most important thing for me.”